Coronavirus : This french brand distributes its’ benefits

 The French food and cooperative brand “C’est qui le patron” decided to distribute their profits made during the coronavirus crisis.

-Since the beginning of containment, many food brands have made significant profits following the increase in mass purchases of products such as pasta or milk.
+Since the beginning of containment, many food brands have made significant profits following the increase in mass purchases of products such as gastrointestinal medications.
 Nicolas Chabanne, creator of the French brand “C’est qui le patron” reversed its profits and called on the big brands to do the same.
 The coronavirus crisis has increased its revenues on essential products.
 Thus the sale of pasta has increased by 380%, eggs by 70% or even 40% for milk.
 In other words, the brand acquired profits of more than € 100,000 in the space of a month.

 Who is the Boss, is a brand born in the midst of the dairy crisis in 2015.
 It’s aim was initially to ensure fair remuneration for dairy producers.
 The brand is also considered the biggest success of the French food industry in the last 30 years.
 Indeed, the principle of this cooperative wants to validate specifications to consumers before any product launch.
 Once validated, the product is produced by partner structures of the brand.
 Then, the brand provides communication and network advertising to save on the recommended retail price.
 In other words, Who is the boss offers quality products that consumers fully accept to pay a little more for, because they know all the ins and outs.